yazdanco/google-maps-android-charts/README.md

 <br/>
-Please replace the Api key with your own in Manifest.xml.For more information, check out [my website][my-website].
+Please replace the Api key with your own in Manifest.xml.
+For more information, check out [my website][my-website].

 [my-website]: http://www.aminyazdanpanah.com